 A hardy, fast growing tree with attractive weeping foliage and masses of yellow flowers in late winter.
 Can grow up to six metres.

-A hardy ornamental tree with fine weeping foliage.
+A hardy ornamental tree with fine weeping foliage, great for wind breaks.
 Female trees produce woody seed cones which are important food for the vulnerable Glossy Black Cockatoo.

 A small ornamental tree, growing up to eight metres tall.
 Features showy, cream flowers and aromatic leaves when crushed.
 Hardy once established.